-Bugs happen.
-And when they do error reporting is needed to squash them.
+WordPress problems happen.
+And when they do error reporting is needed to understand what’s going wrong and then fix them.
+The PHP error log is crucial to finding and solving complex problems.
 Here is how to turn it on.

-Look for these lines and/or add them to your WordPress
+Look for these lines and add or edit them in your WordPress

 wp-config.php file.
 This file is located in your WordPress home directory.